oracle-livelabs/developer/all-you-never-knew/labs/introduction/introduction.md

 ## About this Workshop

-The **Oracle AI Optimizer and Toolkit** (the **AI Optimizer**) provides a streamlined environment where developers and data scientists can explore the potential of Generative Artificial Intelligence (**GenAI**) combined with Retrieval-Augmented Generation (**RAG**) capabilities.
-By integrating Oracle Database AI Vector Search, the AI Optimizer enables users to enhance existing Large Language Models (**LLMs**) through RAG.
-This method significantly improves the performance and accuracy of AI models, helping to avoid common issues such as knowledge cutoff and hallucinations.

-* **GenAI**: Powers the generation of text, images, or other data based on prompts using pre-trained LLMs.
-* **RAG**: Enhances LLMs by retrieving relevant, real-time information allowing models to provide up-to-date and accurate responses.
-* **Vector Database**: A database, including Oracle Database 23ai, that can natively store and manage vector embeddings and handle the unstructured data they describe, such as documents, images, video, or audio.
+This workshop is a companion for the "Everything You Never Knew About Oracle" developer showcase at Oracle Cloud World 2025.
+If you enjoyed the live demo, and you'd like to try it for yourself, or share it with your colleagues, this workshop will allow you to do that!

 Estimated Time: 120 minutes

 ### Objectives

-In this workshop, you will learn how to:
+In this workshop, you will be provided with a Customer Service application that you will extend while you learn how to:

-* Install the **Oracle AI Optimizer and Toolkit** (the **AI Optimizer**)
-* Explore the AI Optimizer environment
-* Embed documents in a vector format within **Oracle Database 23ai**
+* Build microservices using **Spring Boot** and **Oracle Database**
+* Use **Oracle Universal Connection Pool** to improve availability
+* Use **Oracle Autonomous Database** in the OCI Free Tier, and **Oracle Database for Developers**, low-cost options for cloud database development
+* Build REST APIs using Spring Boot
+* Handle events with **Oracle Transactional Event Queues** to implement event-based capabilities
-* Use Retrieval Augmented Generation (**RAG**) techniques
+* Use OKafka to XXX
-* Experiment with different models, parameters and techniques
-* Evaluate model performances with the *Testbed* functionality
-* Export a RAG-based *Springboot* Microservice
-* Use the AI Optimizer as an API Server
+* Use **Oracle AI Vector Search** and **OCI Generative AI** service to implement AI summarization and recommendations
+* Use **JSON Relational Duality Views** to reduce round trips and improve performance
+* Create REST APIs using **Oracle REST Data Services**

 ### Prerequisites

 This lab assumes you have:

-* An **Oracle Database 23ai** up and running (see ["Get Started"](https://markxnelson.github.io/developer/ai-optimizer/workshops/desktop/index.html?lab=get-started) to get one)
+* An **Oracle Database 23ai** running in OCI (see ["Get Started"](/developer/all-you-never-knew/workshops/tenancy/index.html?lab=get-started) to get one)
 * An Integrated Development Editor (like Visual Studio Code)
-* Python 3.11 (for running Bare-Metal)
-* Container Runtime e.g. docker/podman (for running in a Container)
-* Access to an Embedding and Chat Model:
-  * On-Premises Models
-  * (optional) API Keys for Third-Party Models (e.g., OpenAI API Keys that you can get [here](https://platform.openai.com/settings/organization/api-keys))
+* The necessary tools and runtimes to build Spring Boot applications, including Maven and a Java Developer Kit (JDK 21 recommended)

 ## Acknowledgements

-* **Author** - Lorenzo De Marchis, Developer Evangelist, May 2025
+* **Author** - Mark Nelson, Developer Evangelist, August 2025
-* **Contributors** - Mark Nelson, John Lathouwers, Corrado De Bari, Jorge Ortiz Fuentes, Andy Tael
+* **Contributors** - Mark Nelson, Anders Swanson
-* **Last Updated By** - Lorenzo De Marchis, May 2025
+* **Last Updated By** - Mark Nelson, August 2025